 * Have a limited amount of capital to invest.

 The Main Reason Why We Own Stocks Today

 Real estate is a younger person’s asset class.
 I had all the energy in the world in my 20s and 30s to buy, manage, and remodel real estate.

-Now, we just want to own stocks, bonds, REITs, and real estate crowdfunding with our incremental investments.
+Now, we just want to own stocks, Treasury bonds, REITs, and real estate crowdfunding with our incremental investments.
 A simple life is a happier life!